 Do students get an opportunity to perform?

-Studio wide concerts are a few times a year to give students the opportunity to perform.
-Sharing music with one another is the best way to learn, and its a great way to introduce students to repertoire they may want to learn down the track.
-There are local performing opportunities at the Eisteddfods around the region.
-Entry fees are not included in tuition.
+Studio wide concerts are held throughout the year to give students the opportunity to perform.
+Sharing music with one another is the best way to learn.
+It is also a great way for students to be exposed to future repertoire played by others.

 Are group lessons available?

-Partner lessons (two students) are encouraged, but for a minimum of 45min.
-During school holidays larger group sessions are offered.
+Partner lessons (two students) are encouraged for a minimum of 45min for any age.
+During school holidays larger group sessions are occasionally offered.
 These include more interactive playing among students for a longer duration (1-2 hours).

 How much practice is required?

 Unlike other after school activities, most music learning occurs away from lessons.
 Lessons are used to introduce new themes and techniques that then are explored and developed independently at home.

 Doing a little practice every day will result in quicker progress.
 Practice sessions should be relevant to the students age and can either be in small portions or in one go.